timimsms/actionmessenger/README.md

 # ActionMessenger

-ActionMessenger provides a lightweight comparative solution for texting as [ActionMailer](https://github.com/rails/rails/tree/master/actionmailer) provides for email composition and delivery in the core Rails API.
+ActionMessenger provides a lightweight comparative solution for text messages (SMS) creation and delivery as [ActionMailer](https://github.com/rails/rails/tree/master/actionmailer) provides for email composition and delivery in the core Rails API.

 **⚠️ Gem is currently pre-release! ⚠️**